Crested Butte, Colorado

 In Phase I of this project, Harrison Western rehabilitated a portal and adit, including installing new steel sets, roof bolts, gate, and headwall, and repairing timber sets.
 Harrison Western removed caved materials and re-excavated the tunnel.

 In Phase II, Harrison Western safeguarded two levels (1 and 3) for future work.
 On Level 1, a new adit was driven 500 feet parallel to the original mine workings in order to safely access collapsed areas.
-On Level 3, additionally safeguarding measures included filling raises with foam, filling winzes with concrete, spot bolting, and installing steel and timber cribbing.
+A concrete bulkhead, HDPE discharge piping, and a weir were installed approximately 700 LF from the portal in the original adit.
+On Level 3, additional safeguarding measures included filling raises with foam, filling winzes with concrete, spot bolting, and installing steel and timber cribbing.

-Harrison Western directed the discharging water through a series of passive wetland treatment ponds to lower the pH and precipitate out the heavy contaminants.
+Harrison Western directed the water out of the discharge line from the bulkhead, through the adit and portal, and into a series of passive wetland treatment ponds to lower the pH and precipitate out the heavy contaminants.

 Start Date: 2012